Interpreting Skills

 Overarching Reflection

 Fall 2024: At this time, completing this page was very uncomfortable for me.
-The samples are labeled as my "best" work and while these videos are the only options I have right now to present, I do not believe they represent my best work.
-I had to do some work internally to accept that this page is a work in progress and that these videos are just placeholders until more effective work comes along.
+The samples are labeled as my "best" work and while these videos are the only options I have right now to present, I had to do some work internally to accept that this page is a work in progress and that these videos are just placeholders until more effective work comes along.
 Solidifying that understanding for myself was an important step in my battle against perfectionism.

 This overarching reflection asks me to consider how this work represents and demonstrates my competency in the SIS competencies.
-At this time, I don't think these videos represent my competency and rather work to show my lack of these competencies at this time.
-As I work to improve my ability to work through the basic demands of interpreting, I am not always the best at approaching the additional demands of school interpreting.
-I will continue working on improving my skills and I look forward to the opportunity when I can put content on this page that truly demonstrates my best work, knowledge, and skill in the SIS competencies.
+As I work to improve my ability to meet the basic demands of interpreting, I am not always the best at meeting the additional demands of school interpreting.
+I will continue working to improve my skills, and I look forward to the opportunity to add content to this page that truly demonstrates my best work, knowledge, and skills in the SIS competencies.

 Spring 2025: Previous instructor feedback let me know that I was being fairly hard on myself during previous reflections.
 Looking back, I can see that.
 It is interesting to see my past reflections and previous work because I can remember how overwhelming it was at the time to do the work, turn around and analyze it, and then reflect on it here as well.
 It is nice to see the growth and look at it through that lens.
 Now that I am able to manage the process with less overwhelm, it is less of an emotional experience working through the analysis and reflections.
 I hope that this continues throughout the remainder of this program and even my career, as it creates a much more pleasant and educational experience.